Study: Can taking dietary supplements during chemotherapy do more harm than good?

 The National Comprehensive Cancer Network (NCCN) recommends the following for cancer survivors:

-- Think about your food choices and amount of fruits, vegetables and unrefined grains you eat compared with red and processed meats, alcohol, and foods or drinks with added fat or sugar.
+• Think about your food choices and the amount of fruits, vegetables and unrefined grains you eat compared with red and processed meats, alcohol, and foods or beverages with added fat or sugar.

-- Think about your eating habits, including portion size, snacking, how often you eat out and use of added fats or sugars.
+• Think about your eating habits, including portion size, snacking, how often you eat out and the use of added fats or sugars.

-- Track calorie intake; monitoring of calories is an effective way to manage weight.
+• Track calorie intake; monitoring calories is an effective way to manage weight.

-- Minimize alcohol intake to no more than one drink per day for a woman and two drinks per day for a man.
+• Minimize alcohol to no more than one drink per day for a woman and two drinks per day for a man.

 The Academy of Nutrition and Dietetics, the United States Office of Disease Prevention and Health Promotion and the American Institute for Cancer Research also publish expert guidelines on nutrition and health.